WinWrap/st7789_mpy/README.md

 - `blit_buffer_scaled(buffer, x, y, width, height, pattern_buffer, scalex, scaley, background)`

   Copy bytes() or bytearray() content to the screen internal memory scaled by scalex and scaley.
 Bytes are copied where pattern_buffer is non-zero otherwise background is used.
-Note: every color requires 2 bytes in the array
+Note: every color requires 2 bytes in the array and pattern_buffer requires (scalex + 7)//8 * scaley bytes

 - `text(font, s, x, y[, fg, bg])`